alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/AMD-GPU-Operator-in-SUSE-Kubernetes.md

 ###   Install out-of-tree AMD GPU Drivers with the Operator. <ins> Can be used for some specific custom configurations. </INS>

+> [!NOTE]
+> *These steps are not needed if using default SLES 15 OS as it has included ROCM as part of the kernel.
+> It can be used when extra tools and libraries are needed from AMD upstream ROCM repo.
+>
+> Latest validation on rocm-operator 1.2.0 and driver 6.4.0.*
+>
 Review attached Dockerfile.

 From your worker file build a rocm driver container and push to your registry.